estellechoi/TIL/javascript/nodejs.md

 <br>

-### What is runtime ?

-For questions like "What is runtime?", here's some answers many people liked.
+> For questions like "What is runtime?", here's some answers many people liked.
 See this [Stackoverflow page](https://stackoverflow.com/questions/3900549/what-is-runtime).

 <br>